udacity/frontend-nanodegree-arcade-game/README.md

 This is a little game, based on Frogger, in which a petite character attempts to make it across the stone path without getting hit by the bug enemies.
 Points are also gained by collecting stars.
-This program uses the following files.

 ### Why I Made This Game ###